open-feature/js-sdk/CONTRIBUTING.md

 ```
 for the server e2e tests and
 ```
-npm run e2e-client
+npm run e2e-web
 ```
-for the client e2e tests.
+for the web e2e tests.

 ### Packaging